Hanhowuz Reservoir

 Hanhowuz, also known as Khauz-Khan, is a reservoir in Ahal Province of southeastern Turkmenistan.
-The M37 highway passes nearby and the village of Hanhowuz stands on the northwestern shore, with the city of Tejen not too far away in that direction.
+The M37 highway passes nearby and the town of Denizhan (formerly called Hanhowuz) stands on the northwestern shore, with the city of Tejen not too far away in that direction.

-Hanhowuz Reservoir is a component of the Kara Kum Canal system and it was created to attempt to control the erratic Tejen River.
+Hanhowuz Reservoir is a component of the Karakum Canal system and was created to attempt to control the erratic Tejen River.
 It plays an important role in agriculture in the region.
 The reservoir is named after the legendary khan Oguz Han.

 Hanhowuz (Khauzkhan) Reservoir was constructed in a natural depression to capture winter runoff and overflow from the canal for use later during the driest periods of summer.
 Phytoplankton thrive in the warm waters, as do many commercial fish—including Aral barbel, asp and catfish.